mozilla/experimenter/docs/experimenter/rollouts.md

 ## Enable (Approve/Timeout)

-A disabled rollout enable request is approved in Experimenter and sent to Remote Settings as a publish change, but the Remote Settings review times out.
-The rollout stays Disabled and unpublished in Remote Settings, and returns to Idle so the owner must request review again.
+A disabled rollout that is not published in Remote Settings is requested to be enabled by the owner, reviewed and approved in Experimenter, and the publish change is pushed to Remote Settings.
+Before the reviewer is able to review it in Remote Settings, the scheduled celery task is invoked and finds that the collection is blocked from further changes by having an unattended review pending.
+It rolls back the pending review to allow other queued changes to be made.
+This prevents unattended reviews in a collection from blocking other queued changes.
+The rollout remains unpublished in Remote Settings, returns to Idle, and the owner must request review again.

 ```mermaid
   sequenceDiagram